sammcj/anz-test-2/README.md

 #### Reduction in Docker image size

-- I would need to do some more reading on what the minimal JS components to run the app are.
+- I would need to do some more reading on what the minimal set of JS components required to run the app are, I'm not overly familiar with the JS ecosystem from a dev point of view.
-- It would be worth splitting it out into a multi-stage Dockerfile and run tests in the first image and from there only build with `--only=production` and the files to the final image.
-- I did try the `-slim` node images, however there were issues and didn't have time to explore them further but this could be done.
 - [This post](https://antonfisher.com/posts/2018/03/19/reducing-docker-image-size-of-a-node-js-application/) looks like a good starting point.

 #### Extend tests

 - While a simple Mocha Chai test is implemented to check that the API is returning a 200 when hit and that the JSON is valid, additional test cases could be added.
-- Reduction in code quality could prevent a build from succeeding.
+- Reduction in code quality is reported on with CodeBeat and DeepScan, however the build could be configured to fail should quality drop.
+- Kubernetes manifests could be automatically linted and checked for security issues using something like kubesec.io.

 #### Improve handling of secrets